So you want to be a digital nomad? Or maybe you’re already there but you need a checklist of digital nomad essentials.

-Whatever your concerns about online privacy and the evils of companies like Dropbox, cloud storage is the best way of protecting your important documents while travelling.
+Whatever your concerns about online privacy and the evils of companies like Dropbox, cloud storage is the best way of protecting your important documents while traveling.
 Losing your computer to thieves is bad enough, but what about the work you left on the computer?

 All those important documents should live in a safe place, protected by a password, that you can access from everywhere.
 Anything worth keeping should live in the cloud.
 If something disastrous happens, you can get back to work right away.
 Keep your travel & personal documents online in case of emergencies.

-If you’re already using Google Docs, Google Drive's storage solutions are a natural choice.
-Drive works well with your spreadsheets, documents, and other applications in the cloud.
+If you’re already using Google Docs, Google Drive’s storage solutions are a natural choice.
+Google Drive works well with your spreadsheets, documents, and other applications in the cloud.